YaLTeR/niri/wiki/Configuration:-Debug-Options.md

 <sup>Since: 0.1.9</sup>

-Disable transactions (as of niri 0.1.9, only resize transactions are implemented).
+Disable transactions (resize and close).

 By default, windows which must resize together, do resize together.
 For example, all windows in a column must resize at the same time to maintain the combined column height equal to the screen height, and to maintain the same window width.